 aid a researcher in tracing ancestors before

 - See a few of the available resources

-- Hear Gary Freeze speak on: Ebony and Ivory: From Segregation to Integration in Catawba County
+- Video: Gary Freeze: Ebony and Ivory: From Segregation to Integration in Catawba County